chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![e4-e6-d4-d5-e5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e6-d4-d5-e5.png)

-This is called the advanced variation of the French Defense.
-Not because it is advanced in the sense of complicated but because the white pawn has advanced instead of capturing.
+This is called the advanced variation of the French Defense, not because it is advanced in the sense of complicated but because the white pawn has advanced instead of capturing.
 When this happens, the best thing to do is to move a pawn to c5 and offer the "black queen's gambit" and hope that white takes it so you can capture back with the bishop.
 From that point the game continues like normal and it follows much of the same logic as I use when I play the Queen's Gambit.

 For example, the following sequence of images shows exactly how a checkmate can happen quickly if white does not defend the weak f2 square next to their king.